 - Hot water and clean drinking water

-The warranty of habitability is referred to as implied because, even if it is not specifically mentioned in a residential lease, all residential leases are bound by it.
+The warranty of habitability is “implied” because all residential leases are bound by it, even if it’s not specifically mentioned in a residential lease.

-It is both the tenant and the landlord’s responsibility to maintain a unit in a way that meets the implied warranty of habitability.
-If your landlord’s negligence is causing your unit to be uninhabitable, there are steps you can take to have the needed repairs made.
-If all else fails you can also sue your landlord or property manager for damages.
+Both the tenant and the landlord are responsible for maintaining a unit in a way that meets the implied warranty of habitability.
+If your landlord’s negligence is causing your unit to be uninhabitable, there are steps you can take to have the repairs made.
+If all else fails, you can also sue your landlord or property manager for damages.

 Did you find this to be helpful?